ESMC Team

 She holds a Masters in International Environmental Policy from the Middlebury Institute of International Studies at Monterey and was a Peace Corps volunteer in Mongolia.
 She lives in rural Vermont where she enjoys gardening, hiking, reading and watercolor painting.

-As ESMC/ESMRC’s Manager of Diversity & Inclusion, Doug is responsible for leading initiatives that support ESMC’s commitment to inclusion and racial justice (IRJ) across all operational and organizational functions.
-In his role, Doug leads ESMC’s IRJ Working Group – driving increased program enrollment by under-served & under-represented agricultural communities via strategic outreach and engagement efforts.
+As ESMC/ESMRC’s Manager, Member Engagement & Equity, Doug is responsible for leading initiatives that support ESMC’s commitment to inclusion and racial justice (IRJ) across all operational and organizational functions as well as engaging with all our current members and reaching out to potential new members.
+As part of his role, Doug leads ESMC’s IRJ Working Group – driving increased program enrollment by under-served & under-represented agricultural communities via strategic outreach and engagement efforts.

 Doug is a program management professional and sustainability enthusiast, with 15 years of experience spanning marketing, ag-tech, and social media.
 In 2017, he founded New Brooklyn Farms – an urban farm and green event space network based in the Washington DC-area.
 Doug is an active member of the Fair Farms Farmer Advisory Council, former Vice Chair of the MD Organic Food and Farming Association, and published speaker.
 He holds a B.A. in Communications from Temple University, and a Master Composter certificate from the NYC Compost Project at Brooklyn Botanical Garden.